 The Environmental Quality Division of The City of San Diego, pursuant to CEQA Guidelines Section 15067(a) determined that no additional EIR need be prepared and, pursuant to CEQA Guidelines Section 15088, no new findings need be adopted.

-- 1. By resolution of the Planning Commission October 1, 1981, the Precise Plan of The Employment Center Development Unit No. 2 was adopted.
-The final plan adopted differs from the illustrative plan diagrams only in the following ways: - a.
-The alignment of El Camino Real Road was moved easterly both at the north and south of the Employment Center to facilitate proper intersections at Del Mar Heights Road and El Camino Real Road. - b.
-The land lying between the original alignment of El Camino Real and the new alignment will be included in the Employment Center and be subject to all conditions of the Employment Center. - 2.
-By resolution of the Planning Commission an amendment to the Precise Plan of the Employment Center was adopted.
-The amendment includes the following changes to the Precise Plan: - a.
-All land between the original alignment of El Camino Real and the new alignment both north and south is included in the Employment Center. - b.
-Lot 41 is further designated for Visitor Center use as described by the Community Plan. - c.
+1. By resolution of the Planning Commission October 1, 1981, the Precise Plan of The Employment Center Development Unit No. 2 was adopted.
+The final plan adopted differs from the illustrative plan diagrams only in the following ways:

+a.
+The alignment of El Camino Real Road was moved easterly both at the north and south of the Employment Center to facilitate proper intersections at Del Mar Heights Road and El Camino Real Road.

+b.
+The land lying between the original alignment of El Camino Real and the new alignment will be included in the Employment Center and be subject to all conditions of the Employment Center.

+2. By resolution of the Planning Commission an amendment to the Precise Plan of the Employment Center was adopted.
+The amendment includes the following changes to the Precise Plan:

+a.
+All land between the original alignment of El Camino Real and the new alignment both north and south is included in the Employment Center.

+b.
+Lot 41 is further designated for Visitor Center use as described by the Community Plan.

+c.
 Paragraph 3, Column 2 and Column 3 of Page 42 of the text are deleted and all reference to development regulations regarding height and area are included in the Planned District Ordinance.
+3. An amendment to redesignate approximately approximately 23-acres at the northwest corner of Del Mar Heights Road and El Camino Real from Employment Center to Mixed-Use is incorporated into this precise plan as a separate document; City Council Resolution No.).

 The City Council of San Diego adopted The North City West Community Plan of February 27, 1975.
 The adopted North City West Community Plan was reflected in the revised "Progress Guide and General Plan" adopted on February 26, 1979.
-This plan visualizes an integrated community containing residential. commercial, industrial with the attendant public facilities.
+This plan visualizes an integrated community containing residential. commercial. industrial with the attendant public facilities.
 The Employment Center conforms in all respects to the use. location, size, boundaries and other criteria set forth in all the various sections of the plan.